esbuild API and CLI for Rapid Builds

 Debugging Resolution Conflicts

-• Extension Precedence: Override default resolution with --resolve-extensions=.ts,.js,.mjs.
-Conflicts arise when .tsx and .ts share identical base names; explicit ordering prevents ambiguous imports.
+• Extension precedence: Override default resolution with --resolve-extensions=.ts,.js,.mjs.
+Ambiguity arises when .tsx and .ts share a base name; explicit ordering removes it.

 Performance Diagnostics and Incremental Build Tuning

-While esbuild excels at cold-start performance, sustained development workflows require careful cache management.
+esbuild excels at cold-start performance, but sustained development workflows need explicit context reuse and diagnostic instrumentation.
 Engineers transitioning from slower bundlers should analyze Turbopack Incremental Compilation to understand how graph invalidation differs across Go and Rust execution models.

 In-Depth Guides